-Video poker is the preferred game of many experienced players who enjoy frequenting the casino floors and use a combination of skill, strategic play and acuity to beat the house at its own game.
-Each variation of video poker has its own peculiarities and knowing both its pros and cons can reduce the built-in house advantage to less than half a percent.
-Furthermore, video poker is among the few casino games where the player can even gain a slight edge over the house if they master the optimal strategy of play.
+Video poker is the game of choice for many experienced players who enjoy frequenting casino floors and employing a combination of skill, strategic play and acuity to beat the house at its own game.
+Each variation of video poker has its own peculiarities and, by understanding both its pros and cons, players can reduce the built-in house advantage to less than half a percent.
+Furthermore, video poker is among the few casino games where the player can even gain a slight edge over the house by mastering the optimal strategy.

-There are numerous variants of video poker and one of the most popular and commonly spread options is Bonus Poker.
-In fact, when it comes to popularity, Bonus Poker is only trailing behind Jacks or Better and Deuces Wild.
-The game is also available at a large number of respected online casinos and usually, there is the option to enjoy it in a multi-hand format as well.
-Players who are familiar with the rules of play and the strategy for Jacks or Better, will experience no difficulties in understanding Bonus Poker since the two games share a large number of similarities.
+There are numerous variants of video poker and one of the most popular and widely available options is Bonus Poker.
+In fact, when it comes to popularity, Bonus Poker is second only to Jacks or Better and Deuces Wild.
+The game is also offered by a large number of respected online casinos and, in most cases, players can enjoy it in a multi-hand format as well.
+Players who are familiar with the rules and strategy for Jacks or Better will experience no difficulties in understanding Bonus Poker, since the two games share many similarities.

 Basics of Bonus Poker

-Since Bonus Poker rests on the foundations of Jacks or Better, the basic rules and the gameplay of the two video poker variants are quite similar.
-Both are based on the hugely popular five-card draw.
-Bonus Poker, too, utilises a standard French deck containing 52 cards only as no jokers are in play.
-As a point of fact, the greatest disparity between the two variants is the “bonus” payout on Four of a Kind hands with cards of specific ranks.
-Hence, the game borrows its name from this additional payout, but we will tackle this subject in detail in the next section.
+Since Bonus Poker is based on Jacks or Better, the basic rules and gameplay of the two variants are quite similar.
+Both follow the hugely popular five-card draw format.
+Bonus Poker, too, utilises a standard French deck containing only 52 cards, as no jokers are in play.
+In fact, the greatest difference between the two variants is the “bonus” payout on Four of a Kind hands with cards of specific ranks.
+The game takes its name from this additional payout, which we will examine in detail in the next section.

-The game starts with players deciding how much they want to bet per hand and there is generally the option to stake one to five credits on each round, with some of the most commonly used denominations being 0.01, 0.02, 0.05, 0.10, 025, 0.50, and 1.00.
-Once the bet is made, the player presses (or clicks) the Deal button, at which point, five cards are dealt randomly from the deck.
-This constitutes one’s starting hand.
-The objective is to evaluate its strength and decide which cards are worth holding and which ones should be discarded in order to complete a hand that qualifies for a payout.
-Following the rules of five-card draw, Bonus Poker allows players to keep or discard all five cards they receive on the deal.
+The game starts with players deciding how much they want to bet per hand.
+Usually they can stake between one and five credits on each round, with common denominations being 0.01, 0.02, 0.05, 0.10, 0.25, 0.50 and 1.00.
+Once the bet is made, the player presses (or clicks) the Deal button, at which point five cards are dealt randomly from the deck.
+This forms the starting hand.
+The objective is to evaluate its strength and decide which cards are worth holding and which should be discarded in order to complete a hand that qualifies for a payout.
+Following the rules of five-card draw, Bonus Poker allows players to keep or discard any, or indeed all, of the five cards they receive on the deal.

-Once players have made up their minds which cards to hold, they click the Deal button again to draw replacements for their discards.
-This is what constitutes the final hand – if it is listed among the qualifying hands in the paytable, the player will collect a payout on the basis of its rank and the number of credits they have initially staked.
+Once players have decided which cards to hold, they click the Deal button again to draw replacements for their discards.
+This forms the final hand – if it appears among the qualifying hands in the paytable, the player will collect a payout based on its rank and the number of credits initially staked.

-The great thing about Bonus Poker (and video poker, in general) is that players are able to calculate the probability of forming specific hands on the draw.
-Another advantage of this casino game is that it utilises a standard 52-card deck (with four cards of every rank and 13 cards of each of the four suits), which renders it possible to determine what the strategy for optimal play is.
+One great thing about Bonus Poker (and video poker in general) is that players are able to calculate the probability of forming specific hands on the draw.
+Another advantage is that it uses a standard 52-card deck (with four cards of every rank and 13 cards of each suit), which makes it possible to determine an optimal playing strategy.

-This is achievable because after the original deal, there are only 47 cards left in the deck and judging by the starting hand, players can evaluate the odds of drawing to certain qualifying hands.
+This is achievable because after the initial deal only 47 cards remain in the deck, and, judging by the starting hand, players can evaluate the odds of drawing certain qualifying hands.
 Additionally, one can calculate the theoretical payout percentage of a given Bonus Poker variant by using the payouts in the paytable and the probability of forming each hand.

 The Paytable and Hand Rankings in Bonus Poker